 - year round support on all aspects of your Fringe visit including choosing your venue, legal and licensing issues and information for international companies

 - your show listing and image in the Fringe printed programme, online at www.edfringe.com and in the Fringe App.

-Every year the Fringe Society goes on the road to bring you information about how to take part in the Edinburgh Festival Fringe.
-These free events are a great chance to get advice from experts about your Fringe visit and to meet the Venue Managers who might host your show.
-We also have links to recordings of past events on our podcasts and recordings page, including video from our live-streamed Participant Roadshow in January 2014 on how to take part in the Edinburgh Festival Fringe.
+Every year the Fringe Society goes on the road to bring you information about how to take part in the Edinburgh Festival Fringe and to make the most of all the opportunities on offer.
+These free events are a great chance to get advice from experts about your Fringe visit and to ask your questions on a one-to-one basis.

 Orlando – Tuesday 20 May – 17:00 to 19:00 – The Orlando Fringe Orange Venue (The Margeson Theater at the Lowndes Shakespeare Center)